Petrol Girls: History

-In July 2019 it emerged that Aldridge is one of several musicians being sued by singer/rapper Jonny "Itch" Fox, seeking aggravated damages and an injunction for alleged libel.
-The defendants are fundraising towards their legal costs.
+In July 2019 it emerged that Aldridge was one of several musicians being sued by singer/rapper Jonny "Itch" Fox, seeking aggravated damages and an injunction for alleged libel.

 On 6 November 2019 Kuraitė posted a statement on Facebook stating she was going to leave the band by the end of the year.

 On 8 March 2022 (International Women's Day) Petrol Girls released the single Fight For Our Lives featuring Janey Starling.
 Starling, formerly lead singer of the London band Dream Nails, works for the British feminist organisation Level Up.
 Ren Aldridge said of the song; "I directly referenced Janey’s Dignity for Dead Women Level Up campaign in the lyrics to this track.
 Through this campaign, she introduced media guidelines for reporting on femicide and fatal domestic abuse in the UK – this is huge, because media narratives that place blame on the victims of femicide and abuse and treat these murders as isolated incidents are part of the problem".

 On 31 March 2022 the band announced their third album, Baby, would be released on 24 June that year.
 It was recorded with new bassist Robin Gatt, also of Personal Best.

 On 27 June 2022 an article penned by Aldridge was published by Kerrang! about the overturning of Roe V Wade in the US, restrictions on abortion in Europe, the requirement for Doctor's approval in the UK, and ways to counter state encroachment on bodily autonomy.